 Tsukuba (Figure 7) The algorithm works fairly well on this image: we see almost no difference with the ground truth.
 Moreover occluded pixels (in cyan) are correctly found.
 Note though that some pixels (very few) are labeled occluded by mistake.
 This image typically shows the superiority of complex global algorithms over simple local methods such as block matching, especially in occlusion detection.
 Because the matches do not involve patches, there is no fattening effect, as it is often observed in (even advanced) local methods.

 (a) Tsukuba (left image)

-(b) Result of algorithm run without (c) Groundtruth (black pixels mean cutting the image into several strips "no data")
+(c) Groundtruth (black pixels mean "no data")

 Figure 7: Results of the algorithm on the Tsukuba pair.